 Adhesives for reverse glass gilding

 Once the gilding work is complete, place a sheet of dry blotting paper onto the gilded surface and roll over it with a rubber roller, applying slight pressure.
 The remaining liquid adhesive will be pressed out and absorbed by the blotting paper.
-Then allow the pane of glass around 1 – 2 hours to dry.
+Then allow the pane of glass to dry for around 1 – 2 hours.
 The gilded surface will then shine like a mirror and must now be carefully polished up with clean cotton wool.

 The gold leaf surface will generally have several flaws and translucent areas.
 Therefore, when gilding with gelatine, the process is then repeated, with the surface once again coated with adhesive and gilded.

 Oil-size – ideally suited for achieving reverse glass gilding with a silky sheen.
 The oil-size should be diluted with white spirit at a ratio of 1:1 and applied to the cleaned pane of glass.
 The surface is then immediately wiped off horizontally with lint-free paper towels.
 It is important to apply only a wafer-thin and even film of oil-size to the glass surface.
 The drying time for oil-size is not noticeably affected by diluting.

 Wait the required drying time for the oil-size and then gild with loose or transfer gold/silver leaf.
 Once complete, the surface can then be immediately brushed over with a gilder’s mop and carefully polished with cotton wool*.